 Springboard to new property management career

-The experience of working in a vineyard has been a springboard to a new career in property management, which Moira started this year – a less physical, more stable role.
+The experience of working in a vineyard has been a springboard to a new career in property management, which Moira started in 2023 – a less physical, more stable role.

 “My years working with French teams and my improved language definitely played a part in being able to take on this new job,” she says.